Return to Home Page

 Since the 1996 Workshop that recommended a 12-hour cumulative period, evidence has continued to mount that nocturnal uptake is important, as noted in the Ozone Criteria Document (EPA, 2006b).
 On page AX9-186 of the Ozone CD, the authors emphasize that the potential for nocturnal uptake should be addressed by modifying the form of currently used exposure indices.
 Unfortunately, this recommendation has not been seriously addressed in the final version of the Ozone Staff Paper (EPA, 2007).

 In June 2007, the EPA Administrator proposed the W126 exposure index as a secondary ozone standard.
 On March 12, 2008, the EPA Administrator made the final decision on the human health and vegetation ozone standards.
 EPA revised the 8-hour "primary" ozone standard, designed to protect public health, to a level of 0.075 parts per million (ppm).
 EPA decided not to adopt the W126 exposure index.
 Although the EPA Administrator recommended the W126 as the secondary ozone standard, based on advice from the White House (Washington Post, April 8, 2008; Page D02), the EPA Administrator made the secondary ozone standard the same as the primary 8-hour average standard (0.075 ppm).
-For more information about the W126 exposure index, please click here.

 References